Andre601/blog/docs/posts/2022/10-29-itemsadder.md

       model_path: "item/dummy_model"
 ```

 What you may have noticed is, that `generate` is set to `false`.
-This is important since we want to use our own model file and keeping this option set to true would cause ItemsAdder to still auto-generate and use its own mode file.
+This is important since we want to use our own model file and keeping this option set to true would cause ItemsAdder to still auto-generate and use its own model file, resulting in issues.
-Additionally have I removed the `textures` option and instead added the `model_path` one.
-This is due to the model file containing all the texture settings to use, so we don't have to provide them here again.
+Additionally, have I removed the `textures` option and instead added the `model_path` one.
+This is required to actually tell ItemsAdder where the model file is located.
+And since the model file already defines textures is this option no longer needed in the YAML file.

+You should now be able to update the resource pack with `/iazip` and get the newly modelled item.
-If you've done everything correctly can you now run `/iazip` and the item should use the actual model you set (You may require to clear the cache tho).
+If the item is still the old one, clear the cache using the `/iacleancache` command.

 --8<-- "footnotes.md"